hack4impact-upenn/project-descriptions/kiva.md

         - MongoDB (for database)
     technical_challenges:
         - Beyond just reviewing loan applications, the “Crowdsourced Due Diligence App” needed to be a useful tool for Kiva administrators and create an effective user experience for volunteers.
 We sat down with a few Kiva members who gave us a detailed spec of how to accomplish those two goals.
     impact: At the end of the semester, we handed the project off to the engineering team of Kiva, who will integrate it with their systems and deploy it in the coming year.
+Kiva's https://github.com/kiva/crowdvet/ repository forked from Hack4Impact's repository.

 code:
     github_repo_name: kiva